Herstory of Dance: Plot

-Abed goes to the dance with both Annie's selection Kat (Wendy McColm) and Shirley's selection Jessica (Kristen Henry King), attempting to do so without either one knowing of the other.
+Abed goes to the dance with both Annie's selection Kat (Wendy McColm) and Shirley's selection Jessica (Kristen Henry King), attempting to do so without either knowing of the other.
 While changing his outfit in the coat room, he meets Rachel (Brie Larson), who is running the coat check, and she helps him out with his scheme.
 The two grow closer, but Abed is so caught up in his scheme that he accidentally hurts her feelings when he fails to recognize a romantic moment.
 Eventually Annie and Shirley realize Abed is on two dates, for which he apologizes.
 After deciding which of the dates to continue exclusively, he realizes that he has more in common and more fun with Rachel, but she has already left the dance.

 Toward the end of the night the students chant for Sophie B. Hawkins, and Britta takes the stage to admit that the singer will not be coming.
-To her surprise, Hawkins indeed arrives, and she sings to great applause from the students.
-Abed interrupts the performance and professes that his simultaneous dates was wrong and that he would rather spend more time with Rachel, who has now come back to the dance.
+To her surprise, Hawkins indeed arrives and sings to great applause from the students.
+Abed interrupts the performance, professing that him having simultaneous dates was wrong and that he would rather spend more time with Rachel, who has now come back to the dance.
 They spend the rest of dance holding hands.

-Pierce reveals to a shocked Jeff that he arranged for Hawkins to appear, through his moist towelette company's bond with her from when it supplied the Lilith Fair.
-Jeff asks him why, to which Pierce points out his rude behavior to Britta, and that after all she's done (including arranging for Jeff to reunite with his father) he should treat her like a friend for once.
+Pierce reveals to a surprised Jeff that he arranged for Hawkins to appear, through his moist towelette company's bond with her from when it supplied the Lilith Fair.
+Jeff asks him why, to which Pierce points out his rude behavior to Britta and that after all she's done for him, he should treat her with more respect.
 Jeff congratulates Britta via text on holding a successful dance, leaving her smiling when he tells her "you Britta'd the hell out of this thing".